pipobscure/pipobscure/_posts/2014-07-25-confrontingbabble-on-good-is-practicalgood.markdown

 ---
 layout: post
-title: "> Good is practical…Good actually helps those in need…Good is within our capabilities…Good is irreligious…"
+title: "Good is practical…Good actually helps those in need…Good is within our capabilities…Good is irreligious…"
 date: 2014-07-25 08:09:41 Z
 tags: []